Over thirty-five years of operating system project development and management.

 Symbol Technologies (2004) – NDIS 802.11 WLAN Driver and GUI Application Developer (all work done off site) [Reference]

-· Adapted the PCMCIA LA302x 802.11 NDIS driver, INF file, co-installer, Control Panel applet, and monitoring software suite to Windows XP.
-Previously, the driver could only run on Windows NT/2000.
-Wrote a re-usable, table-driven, custom graphical installer and uninstaller for the driver and software package using the Windows XP Setup APIs and Microsoft Foundation Classes.
-Wrote INF installer and MFC uninstaller for same LA302x driver on Windows CE 4.2 .NET.
-Worked on the IBM Pinehurst Windows CE 4.2 .NET x86 platform, building the OS and the 802.11 WLAN driver with the IBM Platform Builder 4.2 .NET.
+Adapted the PCMCIA LA302x 802.11 NDIS driver, INF file, co-installer, Control Panel applet, and monitoring software suite to Windows XP.
+Wrote a re-usable, table-driven, custom graphical installer and uninstaller for the driver and software package using the Windows XP Setup APIs and MFC.

-· Designed and developed all versions of “Time Machine,” a successful product for time simulation and time zone adjustment for Windows NT Terminal Server Edition, Windows 2000/2003 Terminal Services, and Citrix Metaframe.
+Designed and developed all versions of “Time Machine,” a successful product for time simulation and time zone adjustment for Windows NT Terminal Server Edition, Windows 2000/2003 Terminal Services, and Citrix Metaframe.
 Time Machine provided each user, group of users, or Terminal Services session with a virtual clock that did not interfere with the system clock or other users’ virtual clock.
-Had total control over both the design and implementation tasks.
 The product was the only solution for time zone correction available on the Microsoft platforms for several years.
 It was made of kernel, GUI, CLI, and service modules written in C/C++/MFC.
 Implemented InstallShield-based installation.
 Time Machine was the ninth non-Microsoft product to earn the Windows 2000 Terminal Services Compatible logo.
 Only ten Microsoft products had earned this distinction.
 Invented some kernel technologies to provide virtual clocks on a per-user basis, which would be otherwise impossible without changes to the operating system source code.

 Nvidia Corporation (2001-2002) – Embedded Network Software Architect & Developer (most work done off site) [Reference]

-· Worked on the project for 22 months, since the beginning.
+Worked on the project for 22 months, since start.

 Cisco Systems (2001) – iSCSI Device Driver Debugger and GUI Application Developer (all work done off site) [Reference]

-· Debugged and fixed a hard-to-find problem in a Windows NT iSCSI driver running on 4-processor systems.
-The driver used SCSI miniport and TDI technologies, and relied on detailed knowledge of the SCSI Port driver implementation.
+Debugged and fixed a hard-to-find problem in a Windows NT iSCSI driver running on multi-processor systems.
+The driver used SCSI miniport and TDI technologies, and leveraged SCSI Port driver internals.
 Designed and implemented from scratch a C++/MFC custom graphical installation/deinstallation program for the iSCSI driver.

 American Megatrends (1999) – RAID Driver Developer (all work done off site)

-· Designed and developed RAID 0 & 1 disk drivers on Windows NT and Windows 9x for the Intel PIIX4 and ICH controllers.
+Designed and developed RAID 0 & 1 disk drivers on Windows NT and Windows 9x for the Intel PIIX4 and ICH controllers.
 Striping and mirroring occurred within or across IDE channels.
-The drivers supported any combination of PIO, DMA, UDMA drives, and exploited each drive’s maximum transfer rate capability, normally not possible within the Microsoft I/O architecture.
-Achieved up to 100% performance improvement in transfer rate tests with RAID 0.
+The drivers supported any combination of PIO, DMA, UDMA drives.

 Adaptec (1997) – SCSI Driver Developer